 While light distance/intensity and the number of hours the light is on are both important, don’t fall into the trap of thinking one can compensate for the other.
 For example, you cannot use a high-intensity light for five hours instead of a low-intensity light for ten hours.

 Many types and sizes of plants can thrive with artificial lights.
-However, different plants will do best with different types of lights, hours of light, and distances between the light and the plant.
+However, different plants will do best with different kinds of light, hours of light, and distances between the light and the plant.

 Here’s a quick guide about artificial lights for commonly-grown houseplants.